pytask-dev/pytask-julia/.github/ISSUE_TEMPLATE/question.md

 ---

 name: Submit Question
-about: Ask a general question about pytask-xxxxx
+about: Ask a general question about pytask-script.jl
 title: "QST:"
 labels: "question"

 ---

-#### Question about pytask-xxxxx
+#### Question about pytask-script.jl

 **Note**: If you'd still like to submit a question, please read [this guide]( https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports) detailing how to